-Organic soils made for reptiles hold humidity well without going mouldy.
+Reptile- specific soils are available from pet shops, and hold humidity well without going mouldy.
 If mould is forming even on this substrate then your humidity may be too high and your ventilation may be inadequate.
 This is one of the reasons to run your vivarium for a week in advance of getting the snake so that you can adjust the humidity.
-Natural leaves can be used to provide cover, create a more naturalistic environment and also hold humidity.
-Sterilise leaves with boiling water and allow them to dry before use.
+Natural leaves can be used to provide cover, recreate a natural looking environment and also hold humidity.
+Sterilise these with boiling water and allow them to dry before use.
 It is not recommended to use sand for royal pythons as it may irritate the skin.

-For permanent housing of snakes, we recommend that owners provide a naturalistic environment and also consider a bioactive system.
+For permanent housing of snakes we recommend that owners consider a bioactive system, which provides a more naturalistic environment for the reptile.
 Keepers can research how to do this using expert books on the topic, or specialist keeper member groups online.